sandialabs/canary/docs/source/howto/batch.rst

 How to run tests in a scheduler
 ===============================

-Tests can be run under a workload manager (scheduler) such as Slurm or PBS by adding the following options to ``nvtest run``
+Tests can be run under a workload manager (scheduler) such as Slurm or PBS by adding the following options to :ref:`nvtest run<nvtest-run>`:

 .. code-block:: console